 There are three key components to an options contract: the premium, the strike price, and the expiration date.
 The premium is the cost of options contract itself, which you pay to enter any options trade.
 The strike price is the price at which you agree to purchase the underlying asset if you decide to exercise your option.
 The expiration date is the date by which you are allowed to exercise your contract.
 After this date, the options contract expires and becomes worthless.

-The easiest way to understand how options trading works is with an example.
+A suitable way to understand how options trading works is with an example.
 Let’s say you want to buy options to buy AstraZeneca shares, which are currently trading at £84.
 If you think the price of AstraZeneca will rise in the future, you might pay a premium of £10 for an options contract that gives you the right – but not the obligation – to buy AstraZeneca shares for £86 per share in the future (the strike price).

 If the price of AstraZeneca remains below £86 share, you can simply allow your options contract to expire.
 You only lose the £10 per contract you paid in premiums.
 If the price rises above £86 per share, you now have the option to buy shares of AstraZeneca for less than they cost on the open market.
 You might not make a profit initially since you still need to recoup your £10 per contract.
 But if the share price rises significantly beyond £86 per share, you can make enough money to cover the premium you paid plus an additional profit.